-Virginia's localities and water and sewer authorities must retain the ability to enforce liens against landlords' properties for the unpaid water and sewer bills of their tenants by having the ability to collect monies owed.
-No further limits should be placed on this authority.
+Virginia's localities and water and sewer authorities must retain the ability to enforce liens against landlords' properties for the unpaid water and sewer bills of their tenants to have the ability to collect monies owed.

 Municipal utility systems must continue to have the authority to set their own rates.
 Any attempt by the State Corporation Commission to regulate rates for utility services furnished by local governments would violate the Virginia Constitution.